pranav-gopalkrishna/cybersecurity-foundations/networks-and-network-security/network-models.md

 - Translation between data formats of systems
     - Sender and receiver may use different formats
-    - Presentation layer standardises their interface
+    - Presentation layer standardises their interface\*
 - Encryption/decryption
 - Compression/extraction

+\* _I.e.: Data transfer interface between the systems._

 ---